 The objectives of the Rel-20 study item on application enablement aspects for MMTel phase 2 include:

-a) study the solutions to solve the remaining issues in Rel-19 MMTel_APP WI;
+a) study the solutions to solve the remaining issues in Rel-19 MMTel_APP WI, including:

+i. study how to support the enablement of MMTel calling with or without Data Channel using existing APIs provided by OMA and capture the gaps;

+ii. study how to provide capabilities to Application to enable MMTel related value added service;

 b) study the application enablement aspects of new capabilities for MMTel service developed by SA2 in Rel-19 NG_RTC_Ph2 WI, including:

-I. application level handling of the interworking with MTSI UE, e.g. interworking policy & interworked content configuration;
+i application level management of the interworking with MTSI UE, e.g. interworking policy & interworked content configuration;

-II. enablement of standalone DC; and
+NOTE 1: the solution of network Interworking with legacy device is under discussion for scoping of Rel-20 in SA2.
+Only the management of Application level information such as interworking policy, interworked content, etc, will be studied in this SID.

+ii. enablement of standalone DC, i.e. study how to enable applications to directly use the application interaction capabilities of Standalone DC, such as sending and receiving of a content like menu, without needing to know whether an IMS Session exists in the network; and

-III. support of the application enablement aspects for avatar communication.
+iii. support of the application enablement aspects for avatar communication, e.g. whether the Avatar management procedures specified by SA6 can apply to the Base Avatar Repository (BAR) specified by SA2 in NG_RTC_Ph2.

-c) study the solutions to support the interaction between IMS Data Channel subsystem and External server which host the content of data channel applications, or controlling of External server.

-NOTE 1 Only the Application enablement aspects of avatar communication developed in NG_RTC_Ph2 WI will be studied in this SI, other avatar related topics in SA6 will be developed in the Metaverse/XR related SI/WI.
+NOTE 2 Only the Application enablement aspects of avatar communication developed in SA2 NG_RTC_Ph2 WI will be studied in this SI, other avatar related topics in SA6 will be developed in the Metaverse/XR related SI/WI.

-NOTE 2: Any network enhancements related to Application enablement aspects of MMTel service required for this study should be worked on in the relevant 3GPP working groups (e.g. SA2, SA3, SA4).
+NOTE 3: Any network enhancements related to Application enablement aspects of MMTel service required for this study should be worked on in the relevant 3GPP working groups (e.g. SA2, SA3, SA4).